 The Legalities of Unpaid Interns

 Are you considering adding an intern to your company?
-The allure of young, inexpensive and eager workers is hard to deny when you’re busy and spread too thin.
-Interns can be a great asset to your business, but it’s important that you understand the restrictions and restraints imposed by the government on the hiring of interns.
+The allure of free and eager workers is hard to deny when you’re busy and spread too thin.
+Interns can be a great asset to your business, but it’s important that you understand the restrictions and constraints imposed by the government on the hiring of interns.